Updated July 12, 2021

 - S: questions raised regarding protein serving size and unaware of need to limit dietary potassium.

 The PES statement is part of the Nutrition Care Process (NCP), a systematic approach to providing high-quality nutrition care.

 The PES statement describes the (P) nutrition problem or nutrition diagnosis, (E) the etiology or root cause, (S) and the signs and symptoms of the nutrition problem.

-There is no right or wrong PES statement, but some are better than others.
+Remember, there is no right or wrong PES statement but some are better than others.